andres-erbsen/dename-writeup/dename.md

 \label{relatedwork} There are multiple systems that map human-meaningful names to security-critical public information such as public keys.
-Subtle differences in the semantics of how the names are assigned can have a huge impact on the system's security properties.
+Subtle differences in the semantics of how the names are assigned can have a huge impact on a system's security properties.

-**Single-assigner**:
-The most widely used way of associating public keys with names is the X.509 Public Key Infrastructure.
+**Single-assigner**: The most widely used way of associating public keys with names is the X.509 Public Key Infrastructure.
 Any one of the globally known and trusted set of certificate authorities can handle a certificate signing request (usually for a fee) and produce a digitally signed certificate stating that a certain public key belongs to the entity bearing the specified name.
-The compromise of any one of the certificate authorities can and has lead to an attacker being able to impersonate arbitrary names[@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo].
+The compromise of any one of the certificate authorities can and has enabled attackers to impersonate arbitrary names[@EllisonSchneierPKI][@SchneierVerisignHacked][@MozillaComodo].
-Other systems that permit a single party to change the mapping, for example DNS and Keybase, are subject to similar issues.
+Other systems that permit a single party to change the mapping, such as DNS and Keybase, are subject to similar issues.
 Secure *lookup* protocols such as DNSSEC or DNSCurve do not protect against authority compromise either.

-Certificate Transparency[@CertificateTransparancy] provides a means to detect certificate authority misbehavior.
-It has been argued that the threat of public scrutiny would deter intentional violations of the certification practices and provide additional motivation for the certificate authorities to keep their systems secure.
-The effectiveness of such indirect measures is yet to be determined, and thus currently insufficient to state a strong security guarantee.
+**Certificate Transparency**[@CertificateTransparancy] provides a means to detect certificate authority misbehavior.
+Its creators argue that the threat of public scrutiny would deter intentional violations of the certification practices and provide additional motivation for the certificate authorities to keep their systems secure.
+However, the effectiveness of these indirect measures has not been proven, so they currently insufficient to give a strong security guarantee.
 In DANE[@daneRFC], the manager of a DNS domain assigns public keys to its subdomains.
 This limits the effects of the compromise of an assigner to its subtree, but the root is still a central point of failure.